SSP is excited to return to the Navajo Nation in summer 2026, based in Teec Nos Pos!

 What are the prevailing needs in the Navajo Nation?

-• Accessibility repair projects for elder residents, including decks, stairs, and ramps
+- Accessibility repair projects for residents, including decks, stairs, and ramps

-• Conscientious visitors dedicated to Covid-19 safety (one of the most medically underserved regions heavily impacted by the pandemic)
+- COVID-19 cautious visitors dedicated to safety – the Navajo Nation is one of the most medically underserved regions heavily impacted by the pandemic, and mask use is common throughout the community

 What does the Navajo Nation have to offer?